antoniojbt/project_quickstart/README.rst

 move(), Grid(), etc.

-If you have Sphinx and a latex engine installed, you can get a report:
+You can get a simple example of a report, based on sphinx-quickstart_, by doing:

 .. code-block:: bash